Creating a Tulle Wedding Backdrop

 Storing your tulle wedding backdrop

-Once I finished it I had to figure out what in the world do I do with it?
+Once you finished it, you’ll have to figure out what in the world you’ll do with it?
 Tulle has to be stored carefully.
-If I put this thing in a box for the next three months, I'm going to cry at all the work it would take to get the crinkles and wrinkles out.
-Unfortunately, I do not have a shower or closet big enough for this monster.
+If you put this thing in a box for the next three months, you’ll definitely regret it.
+You’re going to cry at all the work it would take to get the crinkles and wrinkles out.
+If you do not have a shower or closet big enough for this monster, you might have a problem.

-In the end, I took it upstairs and draped it over a spare backdrop stand I have on hand from my photography business.
+Personally, I draped mine over a spare backdrop stand I have on hand from my photography business.
 It keeps the tulle wall fully draped and unwrinkled.
-I'll be keeping the door shut so the cats won't tear it to shreds before the wedding day.
-(I'm 99% sure they were eyeing the tulle project and plotting while I worked on this all day in the living room!)
+I

-Now, I'm fairly certain it will take up the entire back of my Mazda3 hatchback.
-It will also be one dedicated trip to get it from my place to my mom's house in order to get it ready to hang up the weekend before our wedding.
+Depending on how large your tulle wall is, it may fill up an entire car in order to transport it.
+I’m fairly certain it will take up the entire back of my Mazda3 hatchback.
+It will take one dedicated trip to get it from my place to my mom’s house.